Ashwin-Iyer1/Email-Writer-with-web-search/README.md

 what types of websites you want to get you can edit test.py and change the ".org" to any other domain to filter.

 # Issues / working on
-Currently working on many file types, getting emails from sites, and finding emails on pages, currently semi-working on MacOs devices but more updataes to come
+Currently working on many file types, finding emails on pages such as subdirectories like about or contact us, currently semi-working on MacOs devices but more updates to come

 # Fixed!
-able to scarpe through multiple google search pages
+able to scarpe through multiple google search pages Gets email addresses... sorta?
+Currently unable to parse about pages or contact-us pages